lmorabit/lofar-vlbi/Docs/source/before.rst

 Selecting a field
 =================

 Before beginning any data processing, it is important to keep several things in mind.
 First, the pipeline assumes that you are giving it something sensible, and it does not (yet) make any quality checks.
 That means if you give it data which it cannot handle, you will not get quality results.
-Before you select a field, please follow these guidelines:
+Before you select a field, or begin any data processing, please follow these guidelines:

 * **Ionosphere:** should not be particularly bad.
 Check inspection plots from the observatory.
 If it's been processed successfully by the Surveys KSP infrastructure, it should be okay.
 * **Field of View:** The Surveys standard averaging is 16 channels/SB and 1 sec, which limits the Field of View (FoV) to ~1.25 deg from the centre.
 Your target and LBCS calibrators should be inside this.